thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 ** Endpoints for explainability are located in both the explainability and moderation layer repositories.
 Refer to the README files in these repositories for more details on specific features.

+Please refer [Features and Endpoints](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/blob/Release-2.1.0/Features%20and%20Endpoints.pdf) document for more details on endpoints and their usage.

 ### Modules for the Responsible AI Toolkit Interface
 The Responsible AI toolkit provides a user-friendly interface for seamless experimentation and alignment with various Responsible AI principles.
 The following APIs are required to activate and utilize the toolkit's UI.
 To access the toolkit through the interface, refer to the README files associated with the listed repositories.
 | # | Module | Functionalities | Repository name(s) |